 How to use the rowing machine

 First thing before you’re about to grab these paddles – ask the gym coach for assistance.
-Rowing machine is a simple device and rather easy to understand (at least as much as a runner needs to), but working out improperly may lead to back or arm injuries, to name a few.
+The rowing machine is a simple device and rather easy to understand (at least as much as a runner needs to), but working out improperly may lead to back or arm injuries, to name a few.

 If you would like to familiarize with the rowing machine (while you wait for a coach, for example), below are few most important steps.